*Please comment the speaking questions you had on your exam at the bottom so that I can collect them for everyone!

 - friend who is a good leader (New Booklet)

-- time you felt surprised to meet someone (New Booklet)
+- time you felt surprised to meet a friend (New Booklet)

 - person on the news you would like to meet (New Booklet)